EXP-code/EXP-docs/topics/EXP-output.rst

   for each step.
 The file name can be specified with the `filename` parameter.

-- `outps, outpsn, outpsp, outchkpt` produce phase-space dumps.
+- `outps, outpsn, outpsp, outpsq, outchkpt` produce phase-space dumps.
 The first method appends successive dumps to the same file.
 The second and third methods generate an individual sequentially numbered file for each call.
 The `outpsn` uses a native phase-space consolidation routine which gather all phase space at the root node before writing.
 The `outpsp` uses MPI-IO to write phase-space files.
 This will be faster if you have fast, parallel network hardware.
 All of the floating data fields are written as 4-byte floats (single precision).

+- `outpsq` is the parallel version of `outpsp`, it results in ``SPL`` split PSP files.
+This format is recommended for large phase spaces, as it can be faster to output these files.

 - `outchkpt` is a version of `outpsp` that writes floating fields as 8-byte floats whose primary use is restarting your simulation with